Rishab49/DevOps-Challenges/challenge5/Readme.md

 ## Conclusion
 We have create a shell script which will automatically create a new image and push it to DockerHub and also we have prepared the necessary commands which we can use to update our EC2 instance whenever we make changes to our docker images.

-You can find the config and scripts in the repo.
+You can find the config and scripts in the [repo](https://github.com/Rishab49/DevOps-Challenges)

 ![alt text](image.png)